 Following is the update on implementation progress of 8 subprojects included in Tranche 1:

-(i) Kunduz-Taluqan Transmission Line ($29.3 million) _ Comprises of 70 kms of 220-kV transmission line connecting cities of Kunduz and Taloqan in northern Afghanistan.
+(i) Kunduz-Taluqan Transmission Line ($29.3 million) Comprised of 70 kms of 220-kV transmission line connecting cities of Kunduz and Taloqan in northern Afghanistan.
 The contract was awarded in December 2011 to KEC International and project was commissioned and is operational since 2013.
 The subproject is financially closed.

-(ii) Kunduz-Baghlan Distribution Networks ($51.28 million) _ It comprises commissioning of 41,000 new distribution connections in cities of Kunduz and Baghlan, awarded to joint venture (JV) of CNEEC-Maamar International in January 2013 and made effective in June 2013.
-Since inception, the JV partners had issues related to (i) internal JV agreement and division of project disbursements, and (ii) dismal performance of prime and sub-contractors.
+(ii) Kunduz-Baghlan Distribution Networks ($51.28 million) It comprises commissioning of 25,000 new distribution connections in cities of Kunduz and Baghlan, awarded to joint venture (JV) of CNEEC-Maamar International in January 2013 and made effective in June 2013.
+At inception, the JV partners had issues related to (i) internal JV agreement and division of project disbursements, and (ii) dismal performance of prime and sub-contractors.
 Weak supervision by supervision consultant and resolution of issues in time also delayed the fielding of contractors.
 The situation at project sites has been further accentuated since mid-2015 due insurgent activity and military operation being undertaken by the government.
-The equipment storage of the contractor including some equipment has been damaged, which hit by rocket fired by the insurgents.
-The work is around 50% completed.
-Although as per the revised action plan which was provided in Q2 2016 by the contractor, which confirmed the project will be completed in December 2017, it is likely that further delays will be encountered.
+The equipment storage of the contractor including some equipment has been damaged, which hit by rocket fired by insurgents and anti-government elements.
+The work is around 80% completed.
+Although as per the revised action plan which was provided during Q4 2016 by the contractor, which confirmed the project will be completed by end Q2 2018, it is likely that further delays will be encountered.
+DABS also requested ADB to finance purchasing of damaged equipment from the contract savings.
+The revised contract variation is under preparation in DABS and the no objection by ADB is expected by end October 2017.

-(iii) NEPS Operations and Maintenance (O&M) Equipment ($14.26 million) _ The subproject comprised supply of emergency equipment to DABS.
+(iii) NEPS Operations and Maintenance (O&M) Equipment ($14.26 million) The subproject comprised supply of emergency equipment to DABS.
 Out of 3, 2 lots were awarded in May 2014 after rounds of rebidding.
 Lot 3 was advertised twice but failed to solicit technical bidders.
-Therefore EA has requested cancellation of Lot 3 ($0.3 million) due to low amount and dismal response.
+Therefore, EA requested for cancellation of Lot 3 ($0.3 million) due to low amount and dismal response.
 The project is 100% complete.

-(iv) Sheberghan Gas Wells Rehabilitation ($10.1 million & $11.9 million respectively).
-The subproject comprises rehabilitation of 8 _ 12 gas wells, as technically feasible, in Sheberghan in northern Afghanistan.
+(iv) Sheberghan Gas Wells Rehabilitation ($10.1 million & $15 million respectively).
+The subproject comprises rehabilitation of 8 12 gas wells, as technically feasible, in Sheberghan in northern Afghanistan.
 Phase 1 of the gas wells rehabilitation was awarded to Turkish Petroleum in August 2012 and 6 wells were fully rehabilitated in October 2014.
 These wells are now producing nearly 1.2 million cubic meters of gas/day for use by the industrial, commercial and residential customers.
-The Phase-II of gas wells rehabilitation (2 wells) has been rebid in March 2016, after failure of first bidding round in 2015.
-The package has been awarded to Xianjiang Gas Company in Q1 2017, with expected commissioning in Q1 2018.
-The contract was signed on 18 February 2017.
+The Phase-II of gas wells rehabilitation (2 wells) was rebid in March 2016, after failure of first round bidding in 2015.
+The contract has been awarded in Q3 2016 and contract has been signed in early Feb 2017, with mobilization advance disbursed.
+The project is on-track and expected completion Nov 2018.

-(v) Future Projects Preparatory Facility ($5.14 million).
+(v) Future Projects Preparatory Facility ($7.56 million).
 The subproject comprises preparation of future energy projects including formulation or pre-feasibilities, bidding documents and evaluation of bids through till contract award.
 The contract was awarded to Fichtner GmbH in November 2012 with the current closing date is 30 June 2017.
-However, due to additional projects preparation included recently by the Office of Afghan President and the EA, the contract was extended by 12 months and ADB approved no cost extension on 16 June 2016.
+However, due to additional projects preparation included recently by the Office of Afghan President and the EA, the contract was extended by 12 months and ADB approved no cost extension on 16 June 2016 and currently.
+Recently, DABS requested ADB to extend the contract for another year till through 30 June 2018.

 |Description of Project Outputs||